-If you are suffering from tingling in the upper limb, more often in one only, then there's an important simple examination that you can do at home.
+If you are suffering from tingling in the upper limb, more often in one only, then there is an important simple test that you can do at home.
 Are the paresthesias, as they are known, relieved or worsened by raising your arm above your head, as in hanging the washing?

-Do you get relief by raising your arm and placing it on your head, for example?
-That's known as the shoulder abduction relief sign.
+Do you get lessening of the ache or numbness by raising your arm and placing it on your head, for example?
+That is known as the "shoulder abduction relief" sign.

 Then we are probably looking at a nerve root impingement.
 Perhaps a slipped disc in the cervical spine, or serious degenerative changes of the joints of Luschka in the intervertebral foramen.

-This lady had a severe pinched root in her neck from a diving accident.
+This lady had a severely pinched root in her neck from a diving accident.
 She gets relief by raising her arm.

 Is the pain and tingling in arms and hands worsened when raising the limb?
-Firstly, we have to be sure this isn't a shoulder condition.
-In a frozen shoulder, for example, raising the upper extremity will certainly increase the symptoms.
+Firstly, we have to be sure this is not a shoulder condition.
+In a frozen adhesive capsulitis, for example, raising the upper extremity will certainly increase the symptoms.

-But if the tingling is worse when you hang the washing, then there's a good chance that you have something quite different; the thoracic outlet syndrome.
+But if the tingling is worse when you hang the washing, then there is a good chance that you have something quite different; the thoracic outlet syndrome.

 Shoulder Abduction Relief sign

 The shoulder abduction relief sign is important in ruling out a pinched nerve in the neck; do you have less pain when your arm is above your head?